chas-academy/u08-business-idea-grupp3-u08/README.md

             * Routes setup: Defining various routes using app.put(), app.delete(), app.post(), and app.get() methods.
 These routes handle different CRUD operations for the user characters.

-        * **'userCRUD.js'**: Exports functions for performing CRUD operations on user characters.
-Here's a breakdown of the functions:
+        * **'userCRUD.js'**: Exports functions for performing CRUD operations on user characters:

              * **'create'**: Creates a new user character by saving it to the database.
             * **'readAll'**: Retrieves all user characters from the database.
             * **'read'**: Retrieves a specific user character based on the provided id.

-        * **userSchema.js**: Defines the Mongoose schema for the user and character objects.
-Here's a breakdown of the schema:
+        * **userSchema.js**: Defines the Mongoose schema for the user and character objects:
             * **'email'**: String field representing the email of the user.
 It is required.
             * **'sub'**: String field representing a subject, not required.
             * **'Characters'**: An array field containing objects representing user characters.
 Each character object has the following properties: